Gatineau: Music

 As Gatineau is the smaller of the two cities in its CMA, most major artists perform in Ottawa.
 However, since the construction of the Centre Slush Puppy, there has been a demand for more events.
 The first of which was Flo Rida; the rapper almost sold out the 5,000 capacity arena, with around 3,000 tickets sold.

 Gatineau is home to numerous French-speaking and English-speaking artists.
 Two of notable French artists are Eva Avila and Martin Giroux.

 Parks

 There are many parks.
 Some of them are well gardened playgrounds or resting spaces while others, like Lac Beauchamp Park, are relatively wild green areas which often merge with the woods and fields of the surrounding municipalities.
 Streams of all sizes run through these natural expanses.
 Most of the city is on level ground but the Northern and Eastern parts lie on the beginnings of the foothills of the massive Canadian Shield, or Laurentian Mountains.
 These are the "Gatineau Hills", and are visible in the background of the companion picture.

-Gatineau is also the home of the second largest urban park in the world.
+Gatineau is also the home of the third largest urban park in the world.